 As a result of advocacy by Conexiones, recognition of the growth in Hispanic enrollment, and support from the elected Board of Education, the school system became the first in the State of Maryland to establish a Hispanic Achievement Specialist.
 The position was approved by the Board of Education in 2006 and Mrs. Elisa Montalvo appointed as the Hispanic Achievement Liaison in 2007.
 Thanks to her leadership and extraordinary commitment, along with the support of the administration and Board of Education, there are currently Hispanic Achievement Liaisons in several schools with a high percentage of Hispanic students.
 Appropriate staffing, commensurate with the academic achievement and income need of Hispanic families, continues to be a critical need for the Howard County School System and a goal of Conexiones.

 Hispanic representation in positions across all areas of school and central office staffing continues to be a challenge for the school system and a source of concern for Conexiones.

 To meet the educational needs of Hispanic students at all levels, Conexiones helped initiate a number of programs to provide assistance and support to encourage students to complete high school, to consider higher education opportunities, and to be successful in their career choices.
 Conexiones has been an advocate for changes in the policies, practices, and personnel of the Howard County Public School System, for the purpose of improving the performance and the educational outcomes for Hispanic students.

 Dr. Murray Simon served as its first president from its inception in 2000 until 2007.
-Feli Solá-Carter is its current president.
+Jannette O'Neill-González is the Executive Director of Conexiones.